-If you are unsure whether the tooth is an adult or baby tooth or if you haven’t been able to locate the tooth, at this stage it is then a good idea to call Smile Solutions on 13 13 96.
+If you are unsure whether the tooth is an adult or baby tooth or if you haven’t been able to locate the tooth, it is a good idea to call Smile Solutions on 13 13 96.
 The receptionist can help you establish whether it is a baby tooth or an adult tooth that has been lost.
-They will then help you to arrange an appointment for your child to be seen immediately by a dental practitioner.
+They will then help you arrange an appointment for your child to be seen immediately by a dental practitioner.

 Regardless of whether it is a baby tooth or adult tooth, you will need to bring your child in to see the dental practitioner so they can assess the dental trauma.
 If you have been able to find the tooth/teeth, bring them with you to the appointment.
 You can transport it in milk or saliva and be sure to handle the tooth carefully (do not handle the root), do not attempt to clean the tooth.
 Your child may very likely be a little sore and shaken but with the right practitioner and a calm environment your child will be in good hands and managed properly.

 Remember, management of a lost baby tooth from an accident in comparison to a lost adult tooth is very different so calling, speaking and seeing a dentist is imperative.
-If a dental trauma occurs, call Smile Solutions on 13 13 96 or outside of business hours on our dental emergency line on 0400 369 359.
+If a dental trauma occurs, call Smile Solutions on 13 13 96.

 Baby teeth 6 months – 7 years old approximately: